 What is the difference between Korean, Chinese and other ginseng?

-This is once again a simple question requiring a lengthy answer.
-Luckily, most of this difficult work has gone on the page " what is all about ginseng, " so here remains the question of the Korean counterpart of Chinese ginseng.
+This is again a simple question requiring a lengthy response.
+Fortunately, I have already done most of this difficult work on the page " what is known as ginseng ", so here remains the question of the Korean counterpart of Chinese ginseng.

 In short, a smaller portion of "Korean Ginseng" is grown directly in South and North Korea, with a larger portion (about 70%) grown in Manchuria under Korean supervision.
 Both are marketed under the Korea Insam ™ brand, which was recently registered by the Korean Ministry of Agriculture.
-The reason was that, over time, almost all Chinese dealers started to use the phrase "korean ginseng" on the pretext that it is actually the English generic name of Panax ginseng and there is no one to judge or punish this - a binding system exists only in Latin names .
+The reason was that over time all korean ginseng began using almost all Chinese vendors on the pretext that it is actually the English generic name of the Panax ginseng, and there is nobody to judge or punish this - a binding system exists only in Latin names .